Yellow Rabbit Lure – the best streamer fly for sea-run trout fishing

 Insect life is just starting to emerge during September and October.
 A sunken lure fished to imitate a silvery (small bait fish) is the best way to target these sea-run browns well into November.
 At this time of year, they will be gorging themselves on silveries.
 Brown trout eat these little fish in enormous numbers.
 It is not uncommon to lift a trout from the water and have it disgorge dozens of silveries.

 Over the years we have found that perhaps the best lure of all to use when targeting these big sea-run browns is the Yellow Rabbit.
 This lure works!
 Equally popular with sea-run trout anglers would be the Hope’s Silvery Lure.

 There are several reasons for the success of the Yellow Rabbit.
 The yellow body is relatively easy for the trout to spot if there is a bit of “colour” in the water, and there usually is at this time of year.
 For the same reason don’t be afraid to fish this lure in reasonably large sizes up to size 2.
-Should the river levels drop and the water become clear you can go down to a size 6 or even an # 8.
+Should the river levels drop and the water becomes clear you can go down to a size 6 or even an # 8.
 A good hook to use is the Kamasan B830 Classic Trout Long Lure.

 The rabbit fur wing becomes saturated with water after a few minutes and “wriggles” through the water with a very sinuous action each time the line is jerked forward.
 This looks amazingly like a fleeing silvery.

 As you can see from the pictures this is a simple lure to tie.
 It is a great fly for the beginner as you don’t have to worry about choosing and matching four feathers for the wing.
 You can buy the rabbit skin already cut into strips but you will find it much cheaper to work with a whole skin.
 This will provide enough for several hundred lures.